stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-Creating the instance involves populating a couple of JNA structures and invoking the create API method - this is an ideal scenario for a builder:
+Creating the instance involves populating a couple of JNA structures and invoking the create API method, this is an ideal scenario for a builder:

 ```java
 public static class Builder {